someparty/someparty/source/articles/2020-08-09-they-tried-to-make-me-a-punk.html.markdown

 *The Golden Days are Hard*, the new LP from Toronto alt-country group [Westelaken](https://westelaken.bandcamp.com/), is due August 21.
 Following the record's sombre first single "The Pool of Blood," the group's shared a decidedly livelier cut titled "The January Song."
 The rambunctious track, described by the band as a "country-lobster city-lobster type song," features Alex Baigent on vocals, bass, and synth, Rob McLay on percussion and backing vocals, Jordan Seccareccia on guitar, and Lucas Temor on piano and banjo.
 This one gives me flashbacks to the rootsy chaos of bands like Jon-Rae and the River, or even perhaps The Deadly Snakes.

 Paul Vroom recorded, mixed, and mastered the band's new material last fall at The Pharmacy in Toronto.
-Westelaken last released a self-titled LP in 2018, followed by a split with the low-fi group [Hobby](https://hobbytoronto.bandcamp.com/) earlier this year.
+Westelaken last released a self-titled LP in 2018, followed by a split with the lo-fi group [Hobby](https://hobbytoronto.bandcamp.com/) earlier this year.

 <iframe style="border: 0; width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=1523219430/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/track=851176151/transparent=true/" seamless><a href="http://westelaken.bandcamp.com/album/the-golden-days-are-hard">The Golden Days are Hard by Westelaken</a></iframe>